 In December, we’re featuring a package that allows you to inspect (and learn from) other components, one that lets you effortlessly build dynamic grids, a time-based component, and more.

 Nate Moore’s handy component lets you insert text directly from markdown files.
 Both

-files are supported.
+.markdown files are supported.
 All you have to do is add the component to your design and link it to a pre-existing file.
 Then, select one of the existing CSS themes that comes with the component or create your own by selecting ‘custom’ from the theme dropdown.

 Designing for the web in Framer X?
 Framer lead product designer Benjamin den Boer shares a component that makes it easy to create and tailor focus states and password options to your designs.
 Plus, it comes with pre-built multi-line text area support.
 Install and use this component to create a realistic login experience for your next project.

 An example of a form you can build with the input package.

 Many apps require time-based functionality, from fitness and meditation apps to those focused on productivity.
 This stopwatch component by Adrian Payne comes in a default 00:00:00 format and gives you lots of configuration options.
 Customize colors, text, buttons, default button visibility, and more.

 An example of a stopwatch you can build with the stopwatch package.

 FrameSpy is your secret weapon for digging into code components.
 Here’s how it works: every component you design in Framer X is rendered in React and editing your designs will also alter the code.
 FrameSpy flips this process on its head by connecting to each frame and displaying the code used to render it.
 Make a change to your design to see it automatically reflected in the code.
 If you enjoy learning by doing, this component could be your ticket to mastering code components.
 Steve Ruiz shares why he was inspired to make this component: